wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.1.9 =
+* Fix: Import no longer makes a sub image when the subimages field is empty.
+* Fix: Old and new category slug naming schemes should be filterable now.
+* Fix: New categories will be made with a common prefix attached to the slug for easy identification.
+* Fix: Clear database when importing should always delete all catalog items now.

 = 1.1.8 =
 * Fix: Lots and lots of testing, hopefully everything is a little more stable.